Manaslu Base Camp Trek Itinerary

 Day 14: Trek from Tilije to Chyamche [1430m]: 6 hours

 Today, we head towards Chyamche, which falls under the Annapurna Conservation Area.
 The trail winds up towards the stony ridges adorned by the Mani stones and seas of prayer flags and towards Thonje.
 Taking mental notes in awe of the local way of life, we continue our journey to Dharapani.
-The trail winds towards the Marshyangdi River before reaching Tal, where a steep descent takes us to Chyamche.
+The trail here winds towards the Marshyangdi River before reaching Tal, where a steep descent takes us to Chyamche.
 Overnight stay at Chyamche.

 Day 15: Trek from Chyamche to Bhulbhule [840m]: 6 hours

 Today is the final day of the Manaslu Circuit Trek.
 We descend downward to Bhulbhule today.
 Our walk begins along the banks of raging Marsyangdi via the lush green forest.
 The forest is filled with oak, juniper, and sal trees.
 We can witness magnificent landscapes as we head toward Bahundada.
-We look back we realize we have left the valley behind our footsteps.
+We look back, we realize we have left the valley behind our footsteps.
 We stay overnight at Bhulbhule.

 Day 16: Drive back to Kathmandu.
 Farewell dinner

 On the final day of the Manaslu Circuit Trekking, we head back to Kathmandu from Bhulbhule, crossing the hustling and bustling town of Besisahar on our way.
-The journey begins on the tight bends of Prithvi Highway, surrounded by pleasant landscapes before, for the final time, Trishuli River joins us.
+The journey begins on the tight bends of Prithvi Highway, surrounded by pleasant landscapes before, for the final time, the Trishuli River joins us.
 A sumptuous farewell dinner with Frolic Adventure awaits us as we return to our hotel.
 Overnight stay at a hotel in Kathmandu.

 After breakfast, we drive toward Kathmandu Valley early in the morning.
 Crossing Bhulbhule town of Besisahar on our way.
 We again drive along the longest highway in the country.
 We reach our hotel after a drive.
 Today will be your last day after a long trek on that isolated trail.
-You can get fresh in your hotel room we will be waiting for you since we have dinner together for the last time.
+You can get fresh in your hotel room, we will be waiting for you since we have dinner together for the last time.
 You can shop in the evening too.

 Day 17: Departure to the International Airport